 The main MESA study collected current addresses on all MESA Classic participants from the baseline exam and updated these addresses at all subsequent follow up calls and clinic visits.
 At the beginning of MESA, addresses were only used for mailings, etc. and out-of-date addresses were overwritten by current addresses.
 In Exams 2 and 3, the MESA Neighborhood study, a study ancillary to MESA and directed by Dr. Ana Diez Roux at the University of Michigan, administered a Residential History Questionnaire to all MESA Classic participants who attended these exams and consented to MESA Neighborhood.
 This questionnaire acquired historical addresses from 1980 until the administration of the survey.
 MESA Air funded identical Residential History Questionnaires on all MESA Air New Recruits and MESA Air participants recruited from the MESA Family study during Exams 3/4.
 In 2006, MESA Air requested that all addresses collected by the main MESA study during clinic visits and follow up phone calls be retained by the Coordinating Center.
 Residential histories are available participants in the MESA Neighborhood Study for the period between 1980 and Exams 2/3 (2002-2004), and from the main MESA study from 2006 onward.
+Address histories were also verified or corrected according to a residential history interview conducted during Follow-Up 14.
 Living floor and building type are available for locations for which an Air Questionnaire was administered.